daft-ware/Stray/README.md

 # Stray! is an iOS app that helps you to get unlost using 3D model of your building!

++ To run this yourself, clone this repository to your computer and open it with XCode.

 ## Mater the UI